Close

 FATCA

-In March of 2010, Congress enacted a law known as FATCA (Foreign Account Tax Compliance Act), which was, as described the IRS, designed to “target tax non-compliance by U.S. taxpayers with foreign accounts.”
+In March of 2010, Congress enacted a law known as FATCA (Foreign Account Tax Compliance Act), which was, as described by the IRS, designed to “target tax non-compliance by U.S. taxpayers with foreign accounts.”
 As a taxpayer living abroad, you must comply with FATCA by filing IRS Form 8938 (Statement of Specified Foreign Financial Assets).
-If you are filing return alone and the value of your asset(s) is either over $200,000 on the last day of the tax year or over $300,000 at any point in the year, you must submit IRS Form 8938.
+If you are filing a return alone and the value of your asset(s) is either over $200,000 on the last day of the tax year or over $300,000 at any point in the year, you must submit IRS Form 8938.
 If you are filing a joint return, and the value of your asset(s) is either over $400,000 on the last day of the tax year or over $600,000 at any point in the year, you must also complete Form 8938.

 Form 8938 is due on Tax Day, alongside all other necessary tax forms, like your annual tax return.